-The Local Authority or, in the case of church schools, the Diocesan Church Authority's role is prescribed by legislation.
+The Local Authority's role is prescribed by legislation.
 There is no further right of appeal to the Local Authority, and in the case of Church Schools the Diocesan/Church Authority.
-In responding to complaints about schools the LA will explain to the complainant: • that schools are self-managing and are responsible for administering procedures that deal with complaints made against them

-• the appropriate procedures for their complaint and refer them to the Headteacher, Chair of Governors or Clerk as appropriate
+In responding to complaints about schools the LA will explain to the complainant:

-• source of potential assistance, if appropriate.
+- that schools are self-managing and are responsible for administering procedures that deal with complaints made against them - the appropriate procedures for their complaint and refer them to the Headteacher, Chair of Governors or Clerk as appropriate - source of potential assistance, if appropriate.